SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

 1. Reset the `master` branch by deleting the HTML and CSS files.
 Stage and commit these changes.

-1. Repeat Step 5 and 6 above to create the two different branches but without **Merging** the `step-5-create-branch-ex` branch into the `master` branch.
+1. Repeat Step 5 and 6 above to create the two different branches but without **Merging** the `create-branch-ex` branch into the `master` branch.

 1. Instead, choose **Rebase**.
 Notice that after the rebase, in the **Git History** pane, that the commits are no longer split and merged but follow a straight line.

-1. Perform a fast-forward merge of the `master` branch onto the `step-5-create-branch-ex` branch and delete the `step-5-create-branch-ex` branch.
+1. Perform a fast-forward merge of the `master` branch onto the `create-branch-ex` branch and delete the `create-branch-ex` branch.

 You should now have the same result in the master branch but with a commit history that tells a linear story of commits.